The 10 Most Famous Bands with 2 Drummers

 You can’t make a list of bands with multiple drummers and not have King Crimson at the top of the list.
 One of the best prog rock bands in the world, with a very rich history and discography that is worth listening to every second of it, carefully.

-Formed in London in 1968, King Crimson has had nine drummers, three of which are currently touring and recording with the band.
+Formed in London in 1968, King Crimson has had nine drummers, three of whom are currently touring and recording with the band.
 Pat Mastelotto, Gavin Harrison, and Bill Rieflin bring their brilliance to King Crimson and push the music further.

-On the first albums, King Crimson had two drummers, but since 2013 they are going hard with three drummers, and oh boy is it worth it.
+On the first albums, King Crimson had two drummers, but since 2013 they have been going hard with three drummers, and oh boy is it worth it.
 If you’ve never listened to a band with more than one drummer, watching King Crimson live and analyzing the drum parts is something so unique.

 2. The Allman Brothers Band